Rumbidzai Takawira: Career

 June 2020, she was appointed Judicial Service Commission of Zimbabwe Head of Communications, Corporate Affairs and Spokesperson.
 Rumbidzai is the Director of MedEsther Brands PR Consultancy, a public relations and corporate communications company.

 In 2021, Takawira was an actress in a documentary about Rhino anti-poaching titled Behind the Horn directed by Nigel Lozane and written by Imire Wildlife Conservation.

+Takawira is the Founder and Executive Director of "The Conservation Conversation", one of Zimbabwe's leading platforms for conservation education and advocacy.
+Through this initiative, she bridges the gap between science, policy and public awareness, ensuring environmental issues are both accessible and actionable.
+Her work spans policy engagement, media advocacy and community driven initiatives that champion sustainable development, youth empowerment, gender equality and climate resilience.